stormearthandlava/stormearthandlava.github.io/blog/_posts/2024-06-25-history-ele-raid-buffs.md

 big_article: true
 ---

-> Lucenia is a 15-year veteran of Elemental Shaman currently Cutting-Edge raiding in [\<Noted\>](https://raider.io/guilds/us/akama/Noted) on US-Akama.
-She streams mythic raiding, mythic+, and PTR/beta testing content at https://twitch.tv/Lucenia.
+> Lucenia, also known as Lucy, is a 15-year veteran of Elemental Shaman currently Cutting-Edge raiding in [\<Noted\>](https://raider.io/guilds/us/akama/Noted) on her Shaman [Lucellis-Dragonmaw (US)](https://www.warcraftlogs.com/character/us/dragonmaw/lucellis).
+She streams mythic raiding, mythic+, and PTR/beta testing content at [https://twitch.tv/Lucenia](https://twitch.tv/Lucenia).
-She also produces sims, guides, and other content for Elemental Shaman in Cataclysm Classic and Season of Discovery.
+> She also produces sims, guides, and other content for Elemental Shaman in Cataclysm Classic and Season of Discovery.

 Greetings fellow Shamans,

 It's no question that one of the most controversial - and often memed about - aspects of Elemental Shaman in retail World of Warcraft is its lack of a raid buff or unique raid utility.
-With the recent addition of a Hunter's Mark](https://wowpedia.fandom.com/wiki/Hunter's_Mark) raid buff and the potential for Restoration Shamans to provide powerful utility with their Totemic hero tree in combination with [Ancestral Vigor](https://wowpedia.fandom.com/wiki/Ancestral_Vigor) Elemental now stands as the lone specialization that lacks a raid buff or unique utility.
+With the recent addition of a [Hunter's Mark](https://www.wowhead.com/spell=257284/hunters-mark) raid buff and the potential for Restoration Shamans to provide powerful utility with their Totemic hero tree in combination with [Ancestral Vigor](https://www.wowhead.com/spell=207400/ancestral-vigor) Elemental now stands as the lone specialization that lacks a raid buff or unique utility.
 Today I'll be discussing Elemental's long history as a raid buff provider in order to show how - for much of the game's life - we were an important and often required member of a raid team.

 # Vanilla WoW